 Table 5 shows the selected features to predict the cumulative GPAs and their weights.
-Interestingly, lasso selects a single long term measure (i.e., conscientious personality trait), two self-report time series features (i.e., affect and stress), and three automatic sensing data behaviors (i.e., conversational and study behavior).
+Interestingly, lasso selects a single long term measure (i.e., conscientious personality trait, time series self-reports for affect and stress), and three automatic sensing data behaviors (i.e., conversational and study behavior data).
+Students who are conscientious are concerned with doing something they have to do correctly.
 The weights indicate the strength of the predictors.
-Students who have better GPAs are more conscientious, study more, experience positive moods (e.g., joy, interest, alertness) across the term but register a drop in positive affect after the midterm point, experience lower levels of stress as the term progresses, are less social in terms of conversations during the evening period between 6-12 pm, and experience later change (i.e., a behavioral breakpoint) in their conversation duration pattern.
-In the case of spring term GPA, lasso does not select features for prediction.
-Instead, it chooses to use the intercept alone to predict the spring term GPA outcomes; that is, it chooses a single value 3.40 to predict the spring GPA for all the students with MAE = 0.53 and median absolute error of 0.38.
+Students who are more conscientious, study more, experience positive moods (e.g., joy, interest, alertness) across the term but register a drop in positive affect after the midterm point, experience lower levels of stress as the term progresses, are less social in terms of conversations during the evening period between 6-12 pm, and experience latter change (i.e., a behavioral breakpoint) in their conversation duration pattern.
+In the case of spring term GPA, Lasso does not select features for prediction.
+Instead, it chooses to use the intercept alone to predict the spring term GPA outcomes; that is, it chooses using 3.40 to predict the spring GPA for all the students.
 We believe this is due to the skewness of the spring term GPAs, as shown in Figure 3(c).
 Note that average spring term GPA is 3.3306.
-The intercept lasso selected is close to the average GPA but adjusted to the skewness.
+The intersect lasso selected is close to the average GPA but adjusted to the skewness.